-First Draft, Second Draft, or Editing: How to Know What Draft You’re On
+First Draft Definition: Key Differences Between First and Second Drafts

 Your practice for today is to spend fifteen minutes revising a piece of your writing.
 It might be a short story you’ve written, an excerpt of your work in progress, or even a practice you’ve shared on another Write Practice article.

-Bonus points if you are revising a piece that has already been reviewed by beta readers!
+Bonus points if you are revising a piece that has already been critiqued by an editor or other writers!

-When you are finished, share your work in the comments.
+When you are finished, share your work in the Pro Practice Workshop here.
 And don’t forget to comment on other writers’ revisions!